International Travel Gateway

 - Log in using your Unity ID and password.

 - Select your travel dates and add your destination(s).
-Provide emergency contact information, and your reason for NC State-affiliated travel.
+Provide emergency contact information and state your reason for NC State-affiliated travel.
 Read and sign the liability waiver.
 Click Submit.

 - Note: Students traveling as part of a university-affiliated group must each register individually.